 Career Services is a comprehensive career center dedicated to the success of all UW-Marinette students.
 One way to get a good start to heading down a successful career path is to meet with one of UW-Marinette's advisors to get information about majors and careers.
-Stop by the Office of Student Affairs in the Main Building so than an advisor can get you started on researching possible majors, careers and transfer institutions.
+Stop by the Solution Center in the Main Building so than an advisor can get you started on researching possible majors, careers and transfer institutions.
 We want to help you fully explore possible career paths.

 Career and Major Exploration

-The staff in the Office of Student Affairs are qualified to help you in all aspects of career exploration and planning.
-They can help you.
+The staff in the Solution Center are qualified to help you in all aspects of career exploration and planning.
+They can help you:

 Helpful Career & Major Links